Cloudxtreme/dotfiler/README.md

 This library provides ready made packages to synchronize setting for common applications.
 Several of these packages work in a cross platform manner (your Sublime Settings will roam between your Windows, Linux and Mac OS machine).

-You can always create custom packages as the one below to synchronize some set of files on *certain OSes*, *certain machines*, or *run custom scripts*.
+You can always create custom packages as the one above to extend the synchronization behavior.

 Getting started
 ===============